brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 2/Ephesians 2 19 bht.md

 2. "They are first called fellow-citizens with the saints, — next, of the household of God, — and lastly, stones properly fitted into the building of the temple of the Lord."
 3. "To be of the household of God...suggests equally exalted views of their present condition."

+### Philip Schaff:
+1. "Ye are no longer; in contrast with Ephesians 2:12, and in consequence of the saving facts detailed in Ephesians 2:13-18."
+2. "The figure requires no explanation; comp.
+Ephesians 2:12.
+'The saints' here includes all 'the members of that spiritual community in which Jew and Gentile Christians were now united and incorporated, and to which the external theocracy formed a typical and preparatory institution' (Ellicott)."
+3. "To the right of citizen is added that of the house, of the child, of the heir' (Braune).
+The new figure strengthens the idea of privilege, adding the intimate relation to God."

 ### Archibald T. Robertson:
 1. "No longer sojourners, dwellers just outside the house or family of God."
 2. "Members now of the πολιτεια of Israel, the opposite of ξενο κα παροικο."